 - the policy has not been properly applied - the policy has been properly applied, however there are exceptional circumstances.
-Please note: a parent being unable to take their child to school due to work commitments or having children at other schools will not be considered as an exceptional circumstance. - financial hardship.
+Please note: a parent being unable to take their child to school due to work commitments or having children at other schools will not be considered as an exceptional circumstance on its own - financial hardship.